-Monasteries of Meteora: Closer to God
+Monasteries of Meteora: Closer to the Divine

 The Greek Orthodox sanctuaries perched on gigantic rock pinnacles are a visual spectacle, to be sure.
 As serene as these lofty retreats appear, they were born from conflict.
 The first monastery was built atop the Broad Rock in the mid-1300s.
 Its elevated roost provided solitude for the monks.
 It also protected them from turmoil below – at the first sign of danger, they simply pulled up the ladder.
 National Geographic magazine succinctly puts it this way: “Restricted access kept the faithful in and the faithless out.”
 As Turkish raiders moved in, more monasteries were built.
 Of the 24 constructed through the 17th century, six survive.

 For centuries, there were two ways to access these sacred sites: Climb up those retractable ladders or ride up in large baskets tossed down from above.
-Worn-down ropes were replaced only after God willed them to break, so pilgrims took a literal leap of faith to live the contemplative life.
+Worn-down ropes were replaced only after divine intervention willed them to break, so pilgrims took a literal leap of faith to live the contemplative life.
 Thankfully, today’s traveler can visit via rock-cut stairways or roadways during our Greece: Athens, Delphi & Meteora.

 Glamis Castle: Keeper of a Royal Secret